-- Supporting device lifecycle management from device registration, installation, provisioning, operations and maintenance to decommissioning etc. The MDM can generate exceptions for meters or modules not delivering the correct meter data after installation.
+- Supporting device lifecycle management from device registration, installation, provisioning, operations and maintenance to decommissioning etc.

 - Providing a reconciliation report that identifies the meters that have been installed but have not been communicating for a designated (configurable) period.
-MDM generates reports on the number of meters installed in comparison to the number of meters with successful communication.

 - Tracking the status of meters and communication equipment from the date they are installed in the field.
 The history of in-service asset location is maintained throughout the device life with start and end dates associated with each in-service location reference.